Sarvatus/k8s-kubeadm-containerd-worker-role/README.md

 --------------

 #### Vars for  /etc/hosts
-##### For test purposes just change "ipv4_master" and "hostname" var

 ```
-ipv4_node: 192.168.0.30  <--- ip address for your master node
+ipv4_node: 192.168.0.30  <--- ip address for your worker node
-hostname: cent30  <--- hostname for your master node
+hostname: cent30  <--- hostname for your worker node
 ```
 #### Login to master node and get join command:   kubeadm token create --print-join-command
 ```